ThatStella7922/battery-webhook/dcbattwebhook-swift/DefaultsUsed.md

   - Bool, stores whether the user has chosen to hide or show the main window and dock icon (false by default)
 - shouldDisableMenuItem
   - Bool, stores whether the command menu item/menu bar extra can be used to send battery info
+- launchAtLogin
+  - Bool, stores the last known state of whether the app should start up on login, this is ultimately decided by Login Items in System Settings however
 - IsFirstLaunch
   - Bool, set to True after the first time the app is launched.
   - Gets reset to false if UserDefaults are cleared